Saorview: Launch

 The service was launched in 2011 with the ASO campaign phase beginning Dec 2011.
 Two campaigns were launched.
 The first campaign was marketing Saorview and was paid for by RTÉ, this cost RTÉ over €3million, meanwhile, a second campaign featuring Gay Byrne was also launched by the Department of Communications, it also cost in the region of €3million.
 Both campaigns used social media such as Facebook and Twitter alongside their own websites www.goingdigital.ie (now defunct) and saorview.ie.

+Channel Additions

-Saorview on launch carried just one High Definition (HD) channel — RTÉ Two HD, the second HD channel to launch was RTÉ One HD on 16 December 2013.
+Saorview on launch carried just one High Definition (HD) channel — RTÉ Two HD, along with 7 Standard Definition (SD) channels and along with RTÉ's 10 radio stations.
+The second HD channel to launch was RTÉ One HD on 16 December 2013.
 TG4 HD joined the platform on 1 December 2022.

 UTV Ireland joined Saorview for its launch on 1 January 2015.
-This channel was later renamed Virgin Media Three.
+It was later bought by rival TV3 and rebranded as be3, later all TV3 channels would be rebranded as Virgin Media Television, and this channel was renamed Virgin Media Three.

-July 2016 saw Irish TV announce that it was to join the Saorview platform, however this did not happen and Irish TV closed down.
+Radio Maria Ireland was added to the service in September 2018.
+In December 2021 UCB Ireland radio joined Saorview, however they left the platform in March 2025.

 On November 30, 2021, Sky News joined Saorview on Channel 23.
-In December 2021, UCB Ireland radio station joined Saorview.

-The most recent channel to launch on the platform is Virgin Media Four, which began broadcasting on 24 August 2022.
-The Sky owned, Challenge began broadcasting on Saorview on 1 February 2023, on channel 8.
+Virgin Media Four began broadcasting on 24 August 2022.
+Sky-owned Challenge joined its sister channel on the platform on 1 February 2023.

+In September 2023 TG4's time shift service, TG4+1, and its children's channel, Cúla4, were added to the line up.

+As of November 2023 there are 16 television services, of which 3 are HD, and 12 radio stations of which only 2 are non-RTÉ radio stations.

+Proposed Changes

+July 2016 Irish TV said it would join the Saorview platform, however this did not happen due to the eventual closure of Irish TV.

+As part of RTÉ's "New Direction" they plan to drop RTÉ Radio 1 Extra, RTÉ Radio Jr, RTÉ 2XM, RTÉ Chill and RTÉ Pulse, but in a change to their "Strategy 2024" they plan to retain RTÉ GOLD.
+These services are due to close in 2024.
+RTÉ's time shift channels (+1 channels) are also due to close by 2028 under this plan.